tjorim/philips-airpurifier-coap/README.md

  There might be some more changes and I'll update the documentation as I come across this.
 The documentation below is somewhat out-of-date.
 I'll fix this over time.

+## Word of Caution

+Due to a bug in the Philips devices, this integration is rather instable.
+It might or might not work.
+Even if it seems ok at first, it might stop working after a while.
+Sometimes, a power cycle of the Philips device helps.
+Do not report this as an issue here.
+Nobody can help right now.

+It all goes back to some reverse engineering by @rgerganov and you can read about it here: https://xakcop.com/post/ctrl-air-purifier/

+Philips has recently introduced a proper API to remote control the devices.
+However, this only works with the Philips cloud and it is not public (yet?) but only integrates Google Home, Alexa and IFTTT.
+Using IFTTT with HA might be a more stable choice: https://ifttt.com/Philips_air_purifer

 ## Credits

+ - Original reverse engineering done by @rgerganov at https://github.com/rgerganov/py-air-control
- - The original work has been done by betaboon at https://github.com/betaboon/philips-airpurifier-coap but apparently this is not maintained anymore.
+ - The base of the current integration has been done by @betaboon at https://github.com/betaboon/philips-airpurifier-coap but apparently this is not maintained anymore.
- - The rework has been done by Denaun at https://github.com/Denaun/philips-airpurifier-coap
+ - The rework has been done by @Denaun at https://github.com/Denaun/philips-airpurifier-coap
+ - Obviously, many other people contributed, notably @Kraineff and @shexbeer

 ## Install: